 How much choice?

 No reproduction maker—nor all of them together—begins to offer even a handful of the designs that were available between 1870 and 1920.
 But even modestly priced suppliers will give you a chance to pair a backplate or rosette of your choice with the knob or lever of your choice.
-You’ll also get a choice of four to six finishes; several companies, such as Crown City Hardware, will allow you to specify custom finishes on some pieces.
+You’ll also get a choice of four to six finishes; several companies will allow you to specify custom finishes on some pieces.
 Beyond that, high-end manufacturers like E.R.
 Butler offer far more diversity in style and size.
 In brass doorknobs alone, for example, the Enoch Robinson Collection offers knobs in more than a dozen profiles and five diameters.
 Of course, fully custom hardware like the Al Bar set allows you to specify not just the design of the hardware, but the size, weight, and finish you desire.

 How does it look?